Max Friedrich

 PDF is a very flexible format that allows text stored in a multitude of different ways.
 One of the best explanations of this is by Prof. Brailsford from the University of Nottingham in this video:

-I feel that creating an all in one solution that can extract text from any format will massively help in making reading more accessible to dyslexics.
-This does not currently exists, however, there are no technical barrier to prevent this from happening, it just has not be built.
+I feel that creating an all-in-one solution that can extract text from any format will massively help in making reading more accessible to dyslexics.
+This does not currently exist, however, there are no technical barriers to prevent this from happening, it just has not been built.